bhoward/focsipedia/docs/logic/props.md

 There are other logical operators besides $\land$, $\lor$, and
 $\lnot$.
-We will consider the **conditional operator**, $\rightarrow$, the **biconditional operator**, $\leftrightarrow$, and the **exclusive or operator**, $\oplus$.[^Note that the symbols used in this book for the logical operators are not universal.
+We will consider the **conditional operator**, $\rightarrow$, the **biconditional operator**, $\leftrightarrow$, and the **exclusive or operator**, $\oplus$.[^3] These operators can be completely defined by a truth table that shows their values for the four possible combinations of truth values of $p$ and $q$.

+[^3]: Note that the symbols used in this book for the logical operators are not universal.
 While $\land$, $\lor$, and $\rightarrow$ are fairly standard, $\lnot$ is often replaced by $\sim$ and
 $\leftrightarrow$ is sometimes represented by $\equiv$ or $\Leftrightarrow$.
-There is even less standardization of the exclusive or operator, but that operator is generally not so important as the others.]
-These operators can be completely defined by a truth table that shows their values for the four possible combinations of truth values of $p$ and $q$.
+There is even less standardization of the exclusive or operator, but that operator is generally not so important as the others.

 > For any propositions $p$ and $q$, we define the propositions
 $p\rightarrow q$, $p\leftrightarrow q$, and $p\oplus q$ according to the truth table: